YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 <br/>
 In case you want to expand your vocabulary - [Super-Memo][supermemo] is the best Spaced-repetition resource I know of.
-Not only it asks you a question - after you want to see the answer, it will pronounce it.
+Not only it asks you a question - after you ask to review the answer, it will pronounce it.
-Additionally, The app offers synonyms to the desired answer - another advantage of the app.
+Additionally, The app offers synonyms to the desired answer - another major advantage of this app.
 <br/>
 <br/>
 Spaced-repetition can be super-effective for programmers as well.
 A classic use-case is making flashcards for keyboard shortcuts or shell commands.
-Another good case is having flashcards for Syntax.
-It's true that we have Google and Stackoverflow and great IDEs extensions with auto-complete and such.
-However, if you find yourself looking again for a method/standard-library function that you did already twice over the past week - it might be a good indiciation to walk the extra mile and try to save the Googling for the next time.
+Another good usage is having flashcards for Syntax.
+It's true that we have _Google_ and _Stackoverflow_ and great IDEs extensions with auto-complete and such.
+However, if you find yourself looking yet again for a standard-library function that you did already twice over the past week - it might be a good indiciation to walk the extra mile and try saving the next _Google_ visit.
 <br/>
 <br/>
 I personally strive to be able to write code in my daily job knowing that I'm able to go and open an empty text editor without any plugin and start coding.